HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 An AJAX request works with different formats of data that can be sent and received.
 When a resource is requested, there is significant information that is sent to the server to make the results specific and clear.
 One such requirement is sending the relevant content types.
 The request sent from the browser requests a content type that gets back the data in the requested format.

 Out of the vast list of content types that can be requested, let's look at the most commonly requested content types.

-The most requested content types on mobile and desktop pages are images at 45% of requests.
-Images are a broad category inclusive of all the content types related to images, for example, `image/x-icon`, `image/svg+xml`, `image/webp`, `image/jpeg`, etc.

 <figure>
   <table>